anniekatelyn/PersonalWebsite/content/about.md

 Hi, I'm Annie.

-I currently live in SF and work as a machine learning engineer at Apple Media Products Analytics (i.e. I code and usually it works).
-I did my undergrad at Duke University, where I earned a double B.S. in Computer Science and Statistics (i.e. I sometimes skipped sleep to study for class and I sometimes skipped class to go to basketball games).
+I currently live in New York City and work as a data engineer on the artist facing platform at Spotify (i.e. I code and usually it works).
+I did my undergrad at Duke University, where I earned a double B.S. in Computer Science and Statistics.
 I'm a self proclaimed hummus aficionado, bagel snob, and future proprietor of a cauliflower (or donut, I haven't decided yet) farm.

 {{< figure class="image main" src="/images/self.jpg" >}}